chef/automate/components/automate-chef-io/content/docs/delivery_truck.md

 A project cookbook is a cookbook that is located within a project and is used to deploy that project's software onto one (or more) nodes in the Chef Automate pipeline.
 These cookbooks are located in the `/cookbooks` directory, which should exist at the root of the project (similar to the `.delivery` directory).

-The **default.rb** recipe in a project cookbook is executed by the Chef Client on infrastructure nodes as the project moves through the Chef Automate pipeline.
+The **default.rb** recipe in a project cookbook is executed by the Chef Infra Client on infrastructure nodes as the project moves through the Chef Automate pipeline.
 The **provision.rb** recipe discovers all **metadata.rb** and/or **metadata.json** files in the project, including those under the `/cookbooks` directory.

 ### Single Cookbook

-A project may use a single cookbook to tell the Chef Client how to configure nodes in the Chef Automate pipeline.
+A project may use a single cookbook to tell the Chef Infra Client how to configure nodes in the Chef Automate pipeline.

 ### Add Project Cookbook